Ballerina (2016 film): Release

 Canada distributed the film in Canada, with the theatrical release beginning on February 24, 2017 in Quebec and March 3, 2017 elsewhere in Canada.

 In May 2016, The Weinstein Company acquired distribution rights to the film in the United States.
 A US release was first scheduled for March 3, 2017, under the title Leap!
 The release was subsequently pushed back to April 21, 2017, followed by additional casting announcements of Wolff, Brooks, and McKinnon.
 It was then pushed back to August 30 and later moved up to August 25, 2017.

 Reception

 Box office

-According to Box Office Mojo, Ballerina grossed approximately US$109.6 million worldwide.
+According to Variety, Ballerina grossed approximately US$120 million worldwide.
 It opened in France on 14 December 2016 with over half a million admissions, earning €2.2 million (~US$2.4 million) over the course of the weekend.
 Its French gross eventually reached $14.5 million.
 In Canada, it earned more than Can$1.5 million during the first 13 days of its theatrical run, $1.1 million of which was made in Quebec.
 It ultimately grossed a total of Can$3.6 million (~US$2.8 million) in Canada.
 It was released on 25 August 2017 in the United States, earning $4.7 million over its opening weekend.
 It grossed $21.9 million in the US, the film's highest-grossing territory.